 On 1st November 2012 the Council entered into a jointly controlled operation with Basingstoke and Deane Borough Council and Hart District Council to deliver a shared community safety service.
+The Community Safety Partnership ended on 30th September 2020.
 Rushmoor Borough Council's element of the shared community safety service costs are included in the Operational Services line in the Cost of Services section of the Comprehensive Income and Expenditure Statement.

-Below is a memorandum account of the financial activity of the shared community safety service from 1st April 2019 to 31st March 2020.
+Below is a memorandum account of the financial activity of the shared community safety service from 1st April 2020 to 31st March 2021.
+(Figures for Hart District Council and Basingstoke & Deane Borough Council are up to 30th September 2020)